Australian-Text-Analytics-Platform/quotation-tool/README.md

 It may take a few minutes for Binder to launch the notebook and install the dependencies for the tool.
 Please be patient.

+## User Guide

+For instructions on how to use the Quotation Tool, please refer to the [Quotation Tool User Guide](documents/quotation_help_pages.pdf).

 ## Load the data
 <table style='margin-left: 10px'><tr>
 <td> <img width='45' src='./img/txt_icon.png'/> </td>